raphCode/master-thesis-muzero/theory.typ

 Also poker is considered a !zsum !g, because a !pl wins exactly the amount which his opponents lose.

-Contrastingly, in non-!zsum !gs, no restriction is imposed on the payoff vectors.
+Contrastingly, in general-sum !gs, no restriction is imposed on the payoff vectors.
 This situation arises, for example, when modeling real-world economic situations, as there may be gains from trades.